GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music

 \subsection{Piano Transcription}

-We transcribe all 10,854 piano solo recordings into MIDI files using our recently proposed high-resolution piano transcription system \citep{kong2020high}, an improvement to the onsets and frames piano transcription system \citep{hawthorne2017onsets}, \citep{hawthorne2018enabling}.
-The piano transcription system predicts all of pitch, onset, offset and velocity attributes of notes, and onset and offset attributes of sustain pedals.
-For piano note transcription, our system consists of a frame-wise classification, an onset regression, an offset regression and a velocity regression sub-module.
-Each sub-module is modeled with a convolutional recurrent neural network with eight convolutional layers and two bi-directional gated recurrent units (GRU) layers.
-The output of each module has a dimension of 88, equals to the number of notes on a piano.
-We model pedal onsets and offsets using the same sub-module architecture, except that there are only one output of the sub-module indicating onset or offset probabilities of pedals.
-In inference, all piano recordings are converted to monophonic with a sampling rate of 16 kHz.
-We use a short-time Fourier transform (STFT) with a Hanning window size 2048 and a hop size 160 to extract spectrograms, so there are 100 frames in a second.
+We transcribe all 10,855 solo piano recordings into MIDI files using an open-sourced high-resolution piano transcription system\footnote{\url{https://github.com/bytedance/piano\_transcription}} \citep{kong2020high}, an improvement over the onsets and frames piano transcription system \citep{hawthorne2017onsets, hawthorne2018enabling} and other systems \citep{kim2019adversarial, kwon2020polyphonic}.
+The piano transcription system is trained on the training subset of the MAESTRO dataset version 2.0.0 \citep{hawthorne2018enabling}.
+The training and testing subset contain 161.3 and 20.5 hours of aligned piano recordings and MIDI files, respectively.
+The piano transcription system predicts all of the pitch, onset, offset, and velocity attributes of notes.
+The transcribed results also include sustain pedals.
+For piano note transcription, our system consists of a frame-wise classification, an onset regression, an offset regression, and a velocity regression sub-module.
+Each sub-module is modeled by a convolutional recurrent neural network (CRNN) with eight convolutional layers and two bi-directional gated recurrent units (GRU) layers.
+The output of each module has a dimension of 88, equivalent to the number of notes on a modern piano.

+The pedal transcription system has the same architecture as the note transcription system, except that there is only one output after the CRNN sub-module indicating the onset or offset probabilities of pedals.
+In inference, all piano recordings are converted into mono with a sampling rate of 16 kHz.
+We use a short-time Fourier transform (STFT) with a Hann window size 2048 and a hop size 160 to extract spectrograms, so there are 100 frames in a second.
 Then, mel filter banks with 229 bins are used to extract log mel spectrogram as input feature \citep{hawthorne2018enabling}.
-After input the log mel spectrogram to the trained piano transcription system, the system outputs the predicted probabilities of pitches, onsets, offsets and velocities.
-Finally, these outputs are post-processed to MIDI events.
-Our piano transcription system achieves a state-of-the-art onset F1 score of 96.72\%, an onset \& offset F1 score of 82.47\% and an onset \& offset \& velocity F1 score of 80.92\% on the test set of the MAESTRO dataset, and achieves a sustain-pedal onset F1 of 91.86\%, and a sustain-pedal onset \& offset F1 of 86.58\%.
-Our piano transcription system outperforms previous onsets and frames \cite{hawthorne2017onsets, hawthorne2018enabling} with on onset F1 score of 94.80\%.
-The source code and pretrained models of our piano transcription system \citep{kong2020high} is released\footnote{\url{https://github.com/bytedance/piano\_transcription}}.
+The transcription system outputs the predicted probabilities of pitch, onset, offset, and velocity.
+Finally, those outputs are post-processed into MIDI events.